 - Audio-only capture mode: disable preview, stream from background, no video in output stream.

-Larix Broadcaster usage is mentioned by a number of industry professionals.
+You can see Larix Broadcaster usage in a number of use cases.

 Both Android and iOS allow capturing the screen of user device, so Larix Screencaster captures it and uses streaming capabilities of Larix library to encode and stream it.